-Control ID Control Name Control Family SIMP Implementation Method AC-10 Concurrent Session Control Access Control The default value for concurrent ses- sions in SIMP is 10 (/etc/security/limits.conf).
-Given the variety of system usage to include automated processes, it could impact functionality if this value were set lower.
-It can be tailored to a lower value if the implementation deter- mines that number will not impact functionality.
-AC-11 Session Lock Access Control Terminal sessions do not enforce a session lock so this control is technically not implemented.
-However, it's mitigated by forcing in- active sessions to log out.
-If the gnome module is ap- plied, SIMP locks a gnome session after 5 minutes.
-AC-14 Permitted Actions without Identification or Authenti- cation Access Control SIMP provides several ser- vices that do not require authentication.
-Most re- quire some form of identi- fication.
-These are docu- mented in the SIMP Secu- rity Concepts and is kept current for that version.
-In- dividual modules are not yet documented.
-AC-14(1) Permitted Actions without Identification or Authenti- cation (Control Enhance- ment) Access Control Justifications to those ser- vices that do not require Identification and Authen- tication can be found in the SIMP Security Con- cepts document.
+Control ID Control Name Control Family SIMP Implementation

+Method

+AC-11 Session Lock Access Control Terminal sessions do not enforce a session lock so

+this control is technically not implemented.
+However,

+it's mitigated by forcing in-

+active sessions to log out.

+If the gnome module is applied, SIMP locks a gnome

+session after 5 minutes.

+AC-14 Permitted Actions without Access Control SIMP provides several ser-

+Identification or Authenti- vices that do not require

+cation authentication.
+Most re-

+quire some form of identi- fication.
+These are docu-

+mented in the SIMP Secu-

+rity Concepts and is kept

+current for that version.
+In-

+dividual modules are not yet

+AC-14(1) Permitted Actions without Access Control documented.
+Justifications to those ser-

+Identification or Authenti- vices that do not require

+cation (Control Enhance- Identification and Authen-

+ment) tication can be found in

+the SIMP Security Con- cepts document.

+AC-16 Security Attributes Access Control New in SIMP 5.0 is the us-

+age of MAC via SELinux.

+This is optional for each

+implementation and can be

+turned off at any time.
+All of the stock SIMP modules

+work with SELinux enabled

+and have the least restric-

+tive MAC policies enforced.

+These policies assign each object a SELinux user, role,

+type, and level.
+These char-

+acteristics are used to define

+~ ~ ~ ~ a context for each object.

+AC-16(1) Security Attributes (Control Enhancement) Access Control

+AC-16(2) Security Attributes (Control Enhancement) Access Control

+AC-16(3) Security Attributes (Control Enhancement) Access Control

 Continued on next page

-Control ID Control Name Control Family SIMP Implementation Method AC-16 Security Attributes Access Control New in SIMP 5.0 is the us- age of MAC via SELinux.
-This is optional for each implementation and can be turned off at any time.
-All of the stock SIMP modules work with SELinux enabled and have the least restric- tive MAC policies enforced.
-These policies assign each object a SELinux user, role, type, and level.
-These char- acteristics are used to define a context for each object.
-AC-16(1) Security Attributes (Control Enhancement) Access Control AC-16(2) Security Attributes (Control Enhancement) Access Control AC-16(3) Security Attributes (Control Enhancement) Access Control AC-16(4) Security Attributes (Control Enhancement) Access Control SeLinux user, role, type, and level are the security attributes that are associ- ated with each object with SELinux enabled in SIMP.
-AC-16(5) Security Attributes (Control Enhancement) Access Control AC-17 Remote Access By default, external con- nections are not allowed with the exception of SSH.
+Control Name Control Family SIMP Implementation Method Security Attributes (Control Enhancement) Access Control SeLinux user, role, type, and level are the security attributes that are associ- ated with each object with SELinux enabled in SIMP.
+Security Attributes (Control Enhancement) Access Control Remote Access By default, external con- nections are not allowed with the exception of SSH.
 This is documented in the SIMP user manual.
 Im- plementations have the abil- ity to override this with the understanding that puppet controls Iptables.
-AC-17(1) Remote Access (Control Enhancement) Access Control The extent of monitoring re- mote connections is done by auditd and syslog.
+Remote Access (Control Enhancement) Access Control The extent of monitoring re- mote connections is done by auditd and syslog.
 The contents of the remote ses- sion is not logged.
 The keystrokes of users with su- dosh shells are all logged.
-AC-17(2) Remote Access (Control Enhancement) Access Control Remote access is limited to SSH.
+Remote Access (Control Enhancement) Access Control Remote access is limited to SSH.
 SSH (openssh on cen- tos/rhel) provides both con- fidentiality and integrity of the remote session.
-Continued on next page
+Remote Access (Control Enhancement) Access Control Remote Access (Control Enhancement) Access Control This control is enforced via other access control mech- anisms already covered in 800-53.
+Namely, AC-6.
+By default, SSH in SIMP will allow anyone to con- nect.
+Once identification and authentication is per- formed, access control to privileged commands is en- forced as usual.
+Continued on next page Control Name Security Attributes (Control Enhancement) Security Attributes (Control Enhancement) Remote Access Remote Access (Control Enhancement) Remote Access (Control Enhancement) Security Attributes (Control Enhancement) Access Control Security Attributes (Control Enhancement) Access Control Remote Access Access Control Remote Access (Control Enhancement) Access Control